haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_routes.md

 [branch]-[project-id].[region].magentosite.cloud
 ```

-For example, if the project ID is `mswy7hzcuhcjw` on a branch called `refactorcss` hosted in the `us` cluster, the domains are:
+例如， if the project ID is `mswy7hzcuhcjw` on a branch called `refactorcss` hosted in the `us` cluster, the domains are:

 -  `http://www-refactorcss-mswy7hzcuhcjw.us.magentosite.cloud/`
 -  `https://refactorcss-mswy7hzcuhcjw.us.magentosite.cloud/blog`